A Magical Experience

 Maurice Glaize, Explorer & Scholar

-Ta Prohm Temple Symbols & Offerings
+Ta Prohm Temple Symbols

-Read more about Angkor Wat
+Read more about our Angkor Wat visit:

 - The Temples of Angkor Wat.
 A Guide to Visiting